Stena Europe

-MS Stena Europe is a ferry owned by Stena Line which operates between Algeciras and Tanger Med; under charter to Africa Morocco Link.
+Stena Europe is a ferry owned by Stena Line which operates between Algeciras and Tanger Med; under charter to Africa Morocco Link.

 She was built in 1980 by Götaverken, Gothenburg, Sweden, and first entered service in 1981 as MS Kronprinsessan Victoria for Sessanlinjen.

 Concept and Construction

 The ship, along with her sister, Prinsessan Birgitta, was originally ordered from Götaverken on 15 February 1979 by Sessanlinjen, Sweden.
 The two ships were to replace much smaller vessels on the route and were seen as a way for Sessanlinjen to compete with their main rival Stena Line.

 Whilst the ships were built at Arendal, this had not been the intention when planning the new builds.
 Sessanlinjen managing director; Ulf Trapp had originally approached Aalborg Værft in Denmark to collaborate on the design of the new ships.
 Aalborg Værft had previously designed and built several of the company's previous ships since the early 1960s and the collaboration resulted in a design which could carry 2,100 passengers (400 cabin berths) and 700 cars, including a large Copa Room-style tiered show lounge; the first of their kind on a new-build passenger ship.
 During the 1970s there was a downturn in the Swedish shipbuilding industries, with few new ships being ordered from Swedish shipyards.
 The Swedish Government intervened offering subsidies and encouragement to ferry companies to build their new tonnage in Sweden (the Finnish and Danish governments had similar schemes at the time also).
 As a result of these subsidies, when it was time to place the order for Sessanlinjen's new ships, the order went to the Arendal Shipyard of Götaverken instead of Aalborg Værft, as Sessanlinjen had perhaps originally anticipated.

 Given the level of government subsidies which were given to secure the order, the Swedish Government were closely involved in the process and the subsidies were conditional on Sessanlinjen being able to demonstrate financial stability.
 The suggestion of reviving an earlier collaboration with Stena Line was rebuffed by Sten A. Olsson and resulted in Stena Line ordering their own new ships for the same route.
 Shortly after, 26% of Sessanlinjen was purchased by Tor Line and Sessan Tor Line was formed to operate services by both companies, which improved the financial standing of Sessanlinjen to such a degree that funding was granted for one of their new build ships, with negotiations between Stena Line and Sessan Tor Line resulting in both agreeing to forgo one new ship each and form a jointly owned company to market both companies traffic on the Gothenburg-Frederikshavn route.
 Funding approval in August 1980 for the second ship saw this agreement collapse, putting both companies on track for an estimated combined loss of 150 million Krone in 1982.